Skip to content

 I made all of these.

 5. One giant prompt.
 As noted up top, context past the threshold degrades reliability.
+The 40% Rule in devlog 2 came out of this mistake.
 Break work into slices with clean boundaries; let the compiler hand each slice the bounded packet it needs.

 What's Next